maurino1973/Plugins/DPU_Template/README.md

 Replace <<descriptive information>> with proper values.

-If no values are available, replace the <<descriptive information>> with 'N/A'.
+If no values are available, replace <<descriptive information>> with 'N/A'.

-Delete all template comments after the comlpetion of the document.
+Delete all template comments after the completion of the document.
 -->
 # <<DPU name>> #
 ----------